 - Safe and convenient access to places to walk, bike, and play

 - Reliable, affordable public transportation options

-- A range of housing options that are affordable to all incomes and located in opportunity-rich neighborhoods
+- A range of housing options that are affordable to all incomes and are located in opportunity-rich neighborhoods

 - Abundant green space and sustainable natural systems

-- Access to healthy food, with thriving agricultural lands to support this
+- Access to healthy food, with thriving agricultural lands to support this system

 - Living wage jobs and economic opportunities

 - The power to influence the decisions that shape their communities and their lives